niess/danton/README.md

 [SRTMGL1]: https://lpdaac.usgs.gov/dataset_discovery/measures/measures_products_table/srtmgl1_v003

 ## Installation
-DANTON requires a UNIX system, eg. Linux or OSX.
+Danton requires a UNIX system, eg. Linux or OSX.
 On Linux, the latest version of the danton executable is available as an AppImage, from the [releases](https://github.com/niess/danton/releases) assets, e.g. as:
 ```bash